Online Partnership Curator

 The Villages Duplicate Bridge Club started in January 1986 as the Orange Blossom Gardens Duplicate Bridge Club.
 They played once per week at the Paradise Recreation Center except during the summer of that first year when the snow birds were gone and attendance was too small to warrant a game.
 Starting in the 2nd year, they played year around.
 Harold Schwartz, the founding father of The Villages, had a sister Ethyl Shaw who was an active player at the time.
 In fact, Ethyl served as Club Secretary during those early years.
 Many of our current players including Bonnie Overson played with Ethyl and remember her as a friendly and outgoing lady.
 The cost to play was 25₵.

 On January 1, 1987 we officially became an ACBL sanctioned club.
 Our ACBL Sanction number is #217489 and we are in District 9, Unit #128.
 Bob Boston, a retired professor from Boudin College in Maine, was the Director and his wife Geneva Boston was the Club Manager.
 The cost to play was raised to 50₵.
 We started out as an Open club and had members from Ocala, Leesburg, Mt.
 Dora, Tavares and Eustis.
 Since we were now in ACBL, we starting playing ACBL special games like Club Tournament and Charity Games.
 At our first Club Tournament Game an 8-table Mitchell game was played.
-That is significant because they had only been playing a Howell movement, but now because of our table count per game, we were graduating to the Mitchell game.
+That is significant because they had only been playing a Howell movement up until then because of our table count per game was too small.

 In 1988 the club’s Board voted to make all games non-smoking.